Dress Code

 • All students will be held financially responsible for any materials that they borrow from Laval Senior Academy.
 This includes but is not limited to library books, textbooks, musical instruments, art supplies, etc.

-Unjustified absences may result in a grade of zero.
 Any missed evaluation due to an unjustified absence will not be rescheduled.
 Oversleeping, traffic, missing the bus, and non-medical appointments, are not justifiable reasons for absences.
-It is the student’s responsibility to inform the teacher in advance if they have an appointment and/or field trip.

 • Serious illness or accident confirmed by a medical report or certificate